 Chart: Where is the world's nickel?
-Estimated world nickel reserves as of 2016.
+Estimated world nickel reserves as of 2018.
 Source: U.S. Geological Survey, Mineral Commodity Summaries: Nickel, January 2018.
 (New Caledonia's reserves, not published in 2018, are based on a figure quoted in the 2017 Mineral Commodity Summaries.)

 You might think nickel is fairly ordinary, but some of it is out of this world—quite literally.
 Most of the meteorites that hit Earth contain nickel (if you find a rock and it contains more than about five percent nickel, it's probably a meteorite).
 Nickel is a reasonably common metal: the 22nd most widespread element in Earth's crust (roughly twice as common as copper), which contains roughly 75 parts per million (0.0075 percent) nickel.

 Most of the nickel we use on Earth is mined from a number of nickel ores: pentlandite and pyrrhotite (iron nickel sulfides, the two most important nickel ores), garnierite (hydrous nickel silicate), millerite (nickel sulfide), and niccolite (nickel arsenide).

 The leading nickel producers are Indonesia, Philippines, Canada, and New Caledonia (together responsible for mining over half the world's nickel), followed by Australia and Russia; the United States currently has no active nickel mines but does produce a relatively small amount of nickel (23,000 tons—about 1/10 as much as Canada) as a byproduct from copper and palladium-platinum mines.
-The world has at least 130 million tons of nickel reserves on land, with much more believed to be available on the ocean floor (US Geological Survey, 2017).
+The world has at least 130 million tons of nickel reserves on land, with much more believed to be available on the ocean floor (US Geological Survey, 2018).

 Like some other metals, nickel can be extracted from its ores with the help of smelting (heating in a blast furnace), electrolysis (where the ore is split into its constituents by passing an electric current through a solution), or by reacting it with acids (in the Mond process).